 Call For Papers

-The Third Ukrainian Natural Language Processing Workshop will be held online in conjunction with the LREC-COLING 2024 conference.
+The Fourth Ukrainian Natural Language Processing Workshop will be held online in conjunction with the ACL 2025 conference.

 UNLP as is

-The UNLP workshop focuses on advances in Ukrainian Natural Language Processing.
-The workshop aims to bring together leading academics, researchers, and practitioners in the fields of Natural Language Processing and Computational Linguistics who work with the Ukrainian language or do cross-Slavic research that can be applied to the Ukrainian language.
+The UNLP workshop focuses on advances in Ukrainian natural language processing.
+The aim of the workshop is to bring together leading professionals from academia and industry who develop language resources, tools, and NLP solutions for the Ukrainian language or do cross-lingual research that can be applied to the Ukrainian language.

 The Ukrainian NLP community has only started forming in recent years, with most of the projects done by isolated groups of researchers.
 The UNLP workshop provides a platform for discussion and sharing of ideas, encourages collaboration between different research groups, and improves the visibility of the Ukrainian research community.
 The workshop facilitates the creation of shared standards and processing pipelines, as well as new industrial applications, joint research projects, and publications across different teams working on Ukrainian.